Teskann/URDFast/readme.md

 ## Description
 *URDFast* is a Python program to generate code from [URDF XML files](http://wiki.ros.org/urdf/XML) to implement a controller for your favorite robot.
 It comes with a catchy GUI to make its use easier.
-This tool features code genetation for :
+This tool features code generation for :

 * Forward transition matrices
 * Backward transition matrices